-2.2-General Appropriations and Related Bills; DefinitionsAs used in Joint Rule Two, the term:
+2.2-General Appropriations and Related Bills; Definitions

+As used in Joint Rule Two, the term:

 - (1) "Conforming bill" means a bill that amends the Florida Statutes to conform to a general appropriations bill. - (2) "General appropriations bill" means a bill that provides for the salaries of public officers and other current expenses of the state and contains no subject other than appropriations.
 A bill that contains appropriations that are incidental and necessary solely to implement a substantive law is not included within this term.
-For the purposes of Joint Rule Two and Section 19(d) of Article III of the Florida Constitution, the Legislature hereby determines that, after a general appropriations bill has been enacted and establishes governing law for a particular fiscal year, a bill considered in any subsequent session that makes net reductions in such enacted appropriations or that makes supplemental appropriations shall not be deemed to be a general appropriations bill unless such bill provides for the salaries of public officers and other current expenses of the state for a subsequent fiscal year. - (3) "Implementing bill" means a bill, effective for one fiscal year, implementing a general appropriations bill.
+For the purposes of Joint Rule Two and Section 19(d) of Article III of the Florida Constitution, the Legislature hereby determines that, after a general appropriations bill has been enacted and establishes governing law for a particular fiscal year, a bill considered in any subsequent session that makes net reductions in such enacted appropriations or that makes supplemental appropriations shall not be deemed to be a general appropriations bill unless such bill provides for the salaries of public officers and other current expenses of the state for a subsequent fiscal year.